UmalKhan/Focused_Rate/README.md

 Install the required libraries: pip install opencv-python mediapipe numpy pandas matplotlib seaborn

-## Step 1: Camera Calibration
+## Step 1: Camera Calibration (if using with calibration)
 This is a crucial one-time step for accurate 3D gaze estimation.
 Prepare Chessboard: Print a chessboard pattern (e.g., 9x6 inner corners) on matte paper.
 Measure the exact size of one square (e.g., 20mm).
-Update the CHECKERBOARD and SQUARE_SIZE variables in calibrate_camera.py accordingly.
+Update the 'chessboard' and 'sqr_size' variables in calibrate_camera.py accordingly.
 Run the calibration script:
 python calibrating.py
 Capture Images: Choose 'c' to capture new images.
 Hold the chessboard steady in various positions, angles, and distances within the webcam's view.
 Press 's' to save images and 'q' to quit.
 Aim for at least 10-20 successfully detected images.